ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 (D) corresponds to the publication of a topic on the Broker.
-The publication (the resource representation) is protected with COSE ({{I-D.ietf-cose-rfc8152bis-algs}} {{I-D.ietf-cose-rfc8152bis-struct}}).
+The publication (the resource representation) is protected with COSE  ({{I-D.ietf-cose-rfc8152bis-algs}} {{I-D.ietf-cose-rfc8152bis-struct}}) by the publisher.
 The (E) message is the subscription of the Subscriber.
 The subscription MAY be unprotected.
-The (F) message is the response from the Broker, where the publication is protected with COSE.
+The (F) message is the response from the Broker, where the publication is protected with COSE by the publisher.

 ~~~~~~~~~~~